ryanmccartney/ffmpeg-docker/docs/pages/decklink/index.md

 ## Decklink input to Waveform

 `ffmpeg -f decklink -i 'DeckLink SDI' -vf "waveform" -pix_fmt yuv420p -c:v libx264 -preset medium -crf 18 output.mp4`

+## Decklink Delay

+Initially, file playback appeared to be significantly delayed.
+When timecode was overlayed on the decklink output it appeared 4-5 seconds behind the server time.

+Channging the following arguments, `-probesize 1M` and `-analyzeduration 1M` significantly helped this issue.

+This comment on the [FFMPEG Forum](http://ffmpeg.org/pipermail/ffmpeg-user/2020-May/048639.html) sheds some more light on the issue.